-HEALTH (STUDENT) MANDATORY IMMUNIZATIONS, HEALTH RECORDS AND MEDICATION PROCEDURES: The school nurse is normally on duty from 11:30 A.M. until 3:45 P.M.
+HEALTH (STUDENT) MANDATORY IMMUNIZATIONS, HEALTH RECORDS AND MEDICATION PROCEDURES: The school nurse is normally on duty from 12:00 P.M. until 3:45 P.M.
 Should you need to discuss your child's health or check on medication, please call the nurse during this time.

-A. State law requires all parents of students K-12 to submit proof of immunization upon school enrollment.
-These requirements are:

-- 1. Three D.P.T. injections; one must be given after age 4.
-(The age of exemption from further doses of pertussis vaccine has been raised from 6 up to 7 years of age.) - 2.
-Three oral polio doses; one must be given after age 4. - 3.
-Measles and Rubella; given after 15 months of age.
-(The first dose shall have been received no sooner than 30 days after the first dose.
-Children may still demonstrate a positive antibody test to comply with this requirement.)
+- A. State law requires all parents of students K-12 to submit proof of immunization upon school enrollment.
+These requirements are: - 1.
+Five D.P.T. injections; one must be given after age 4 and 1 Tdap after Grade 7.
+Four oral polio doses; one must be given after age 4. - 2.
+Two doses of Measles and Rubella given after 12 months of age.
+(The first dose shall have been received no sooner than 28 days after the first dose.
+Three doses of Hepatitis B. - 3.
+Two doses of Varicella, unless the students has a reliable history of natural disease. - 4.
+Two doses of Meningococcal vaccine for students in Grade 12 or 1 dose if received when the student is 16 years of age or older.
+There will be no grace/extension period for this requirement.